 Several saints, Mother Theresa and Pope John Paul II have visited it.

-One of the basilica’s most remarkable features is the complex network of interconnecting vaults that makes up its central design concept: the massive rotunda and enormous Delorme dome at the center of its cruciform plan.
+One of the basilica’s most remarkable features is the complex network of interconnecting vaults that comprise its central design concept: the massive rotunda and enormous Delorme dome at the center of its cruciform plan.

 Other significant elements include the interior Ionic columns surrounding the apse and supporting the galleries and the plastered coffered ceiling embellished with rosettes.